cloudfoundry/cf-mysql-release/README.md

 Steps:

 1. Create a CF MySQL deployment manifest
+1. Create a BOSH release for CF MySQL
-2. Upload a CF MySQL release to the BOSH director
+1. Upload a the release to the BOSH director
-3. Deploy CF MySQL with BOSH
+1. Deploy CF MySQL with BOSH
-4. Register the newly created service broker with the Cloud Controller
+1. Register the newly created service broker with the Cloud Controller
-5. Make the CF MySQL plans public
+1. Make the CF MySQL plans public

 The MySQL service should now be advertised when running `gcf marketplace`